Electronic invoicing is mandatory for B2G supplies and optional for B2B and B2C supplies.

 Implementing e-invoicing can also be beneficial by automating and standardising your processes, reducing the chance of clerical errors and freeing up resources.

-Many European countries are looking to digitize their tax systems to increase transparency for tax authorities and reduce the VAT gap – Greece appears to be moving in this same direction.
+As many European countries seek to digitize their tax systems to increase transparency for tax authorities and reduce the VAT gap – Greece is moving in this same direction with changes on the horizon.

 Electronic invoicing and myDATA are important obligations for taxpayers in Greece to be aware of, but there are more compliance needs that many need to meet.